• Skip to primary navigation

 Kaimen, yes you can cook the rice and use it right away.
 I do prefer leftover rice as it’s a bit drier and will absorb more milk, but hot fresh rice also works.
 I’ve never used sticky rice, actually I’ve never made it either, so I’m not sure of the difference.
 If it’s simply rice made with less moisture, certainly you can use that.
 You may have to adjust the liquid amounts.
 If you try the sticky rice, please let me know how it works.

-This sounds amazing!
+This is amazing!
 I haven’t had rice pudding for years but loved it then.
-I’ll be making mine with a sprinkle of brown sugar!
+I made mine with a sprinkle of brown sugar!

 Oat milk tastes chalky to me, but I will make the rice pudding from rice left over from take-out Chinese and half and half.